wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/tools-avoid.md

 ### LOOT

 LOOT isn't an AI.
 It can't magically make intelligent decisions about how your mods should be ordered.
-In reality, LOOT relies on a simple **masterlist** being maintained by humans, which it compares to your modlist.
-This works fine for highly popular games with dedicated communities maintaining that masterlist, such as Skyrim.
-However, nobody maintains the masterlist for Fallout New Vegas, and no masterlist even exists for TTW.
-Consequently, there is no underlying logic when you use LOOT on TTW - your mods will essentially be randomized.
-LOOT is greyed-out when MO2 is in TTW mode for good reason!
-(Although you shouldn't really use it for vanilla FNV either.)
+In reality, LOOT relies on a simple **masterlist** being maintained by human hobbyists, which it compares to your modlist.
+This works fine to a certain extent if that list is actually being maintained, but nobody maintains the masterlist for Fallout New Vegas, and no masterlist even exists for TTW.
+Consequently, there will be no underlying logic if you use LOOT on TTW.
+For all intents and purposes you might as well be randomizing your load order.
+LOOT is greyed-out when MO2 is in TTW mode for good reason, although you shouldn't use it for FNV either.

+A little bit more about LOOT and its limitations, taken from *[On Sinitar](https://docs.google.com/document/d/1F1-6lF8dI4i2Zz8iT-bv_Ci1VO9MSU4MiSUrT5JqgHA/edit#)* by Phoenix (a Skyrim modder):
+> LOOT does not, in fact, work miracles.
+The load order it applies is based on a master list compiled by various contributors.
+> That means, theoretically, to work as well as some people think it does, the master list would have to be aware of every conflict
+> between every combination of plugins.
+Of which there are hundreds of thousands.
+This is literally not possible.

+> So LOOT sorts to the best of its ability, and the resulting load order will probably be better than not sorting at all.
+> It doesn’t even approach being sufficient though.
+Some people, like Lexy, use LOOT with a ton of LOOT rules (that define where
+> certain plugins and groups of plugins should be placed), but how did she find out where these plugins should be put in the first
+> place?
+By checking them in xEdit for their conflicts, of course.
+Using LOOT with custom rules is a viable option but only if you
+> use xEdit to determine the correct order in the first place.

+> The notifications LOOT shows you (errors, missing records etc.) are once again drawn from the aforementioned master list which may,
+> for example, include a link to a missing patch.
+This works by checking your load order for the specific plugin name of that patch
+> and alert you if it didn’t find it.
+What if the plugin was renamed, or merged, or you actually fixed what that patch does in a custom
+> plugin?
+LOOT has no way to tell.
+LOOT only knows what has been entered into its database.
+And that database is filled by a handful of
+> people as a hobby.
+It doesn’t even approach comprehensive.
+Don’t get me wrong, I respect the people working on it!
+But I know I cannot
+> trust them with fixing my load order for me because they are human and not omnipotent.

 ### Merge Plugins Standalone/zMerge